aiksxd/P2P-Live-Web/README.md

 4. This file combines **sender and receiver into one**, relying solely on the frontend.
 This means that everyone's permissions are equal.
 If deployed in a development or insecure environment, content should be encapsulated and permission levels set
 5. In the event of the host losing connection, the information from the host's child nodes will not be transmitted to other host's child nodes
 6. Video quality may initially be blurry when passed from child nodes to sub-child nodes; waiting for synchronization may resolve this (quality synchronization observed after 26 seconds in a test)
-7. By default, Root request the id of "P2P-Live-Web-Default-Id" and others connect to it(It made better index connection. if your root id has already been occupied, you need to delete or modify it)
+7. By default, index request the id of "P2P-Live-Web-Default-Id" (It made better index connection. if your root id has already been occupied, you need to modify it)

 ### Extensions:
 1. For the multi-room type, by creating a root node on your own device, deploying the remaining pages on the web site, and specifying the root node connection, you can implement a simple live streaming website